ExaChem/exachem/docs/user_guide/gfcc/gfcc.rst

 indices (we also use :math:`i,j,k,l,\ldots` to label occupied spin-orbital indices, and :math:`a,b,c,d,\ldots` to label virtual spin-orbital indices).
-By introducing bi-orthogonal CC formalism, the CC Green’s function can then be expressed as
+By introducing bi-orthogonal CC formalism, the CC Green's function can then be expressed as

 .. math::
    :label: gfxn1